Guaranteed Rate mortgage rates

 Guaranteed Rate NMLS ID: 2611

-Probably most readers who engage with Guaranteed Rate will do so online.
-The lender is licensed across all 50 states so anyone can start their mortgage application right at home.
+Probably most borrowers who engage with Guaranteed Rate will do so online.
+The lender is licensed across all 50 states and Washington D.C.
+So anyone can start their mortgage application right at home.

 And why wouldn’t you?
 The website offers exceptional functionality and, if you get stuck, there’s a knowledgeable loan officer at the end of a phone line.

-Some states — like California — have tons of branches, while others — like Louisiana — have just one.
+Some states, like California, have tons of branches while others, like Nebraska, have just one.